ahmedattia213/Project1DataEngineering/DataVisualization.md

 ![png](DataVisualization_files/DataVisualization_7_0.png)

-<h1>Visualization of number of prizes in each country in every category, USA dominance<h1>
+## Visualization of number of prizes in each country in every category, USA dominance

 ```python